JMorris1575/Christmas2022/docs/new_game.rst

 Animating the Throw
 ^^^^^^^^^^^^^^^^^^^

+Ruminations
+"""""""""""

 I think I'm right to use a KinematicsBody2D as the gold bag, allowing it to bounce off walls and other objects, but I need to learn a lot more about how to use them in collisions.
 I don't recall too many tutorials about that aspect of their abilities.
 The Godot documentation has what I think will be good to start with at:

         https://docs.godotengine.org/en/stable/tutorials/physics/using_kinematic_body_2d.html

 I will try to study that first.
+(This is the one using ``KinematicBody2D``s to implement bullets that can bounce off walls.)

 No sooner did I start that it directed me to their Physics Introduction: